on this page:

 - We hope neither you nor anyone you know is involved in an incident of sexual violence, but if it happens, remember there are people on campus who can help.

-The Office of Safety and Security is responsible for the implementation of the parking and vehicle registration policy and the enforcement of its provisions.
+The Office of Safety and Security is responsible for vehicle registration and the enforcement of parking.

 In order to facilitate traffic flow on Marist College property and to ensure unimpeded emergency response to the needs of the college community the following policy has been established.